alelavelli/advent-of-code-2022/README.md

-# Advent of code - Repo Template
+# Advent of code 2022
-Template for Rust implementation of Advent of Code.
+My implementations of Advent of Code year 2022.
-Create a new repository starting from this to write your rusty solutions.
-Enjoy!

 ## Structure